National monument (United States): Late 20th century and early 21st century

-President George W. Bush created four marine national monuments in the Pacific Ocean, the largest in the system: Papahānaumokuākea, Pacific Islands Heritag, Mariana Trench, and the Rose Atoll Marine National Monuments.
+President George W. Bush created four marine national monuments in the Pacific Ocean, the largest in the system: Papahānaumokuākea, Pacific Islands Heritage, Mariana Trench, and the Rose Atoll Marine National Monuments.
 They are managed by the Fish and Wildlife Service, with the National Oceanic and Atmospheric Administration overseeing the fisheries.
 President Barack Obama significantly expanded two of them and added a fifth in the Atlantic Ocean, the Northeast Canyons and Seamounts Marine National Monument.
+In the federal case Massachusetts Lobstermen’s Association v.
+Ross, the U.S. District Court for the District of Columbia held that "lands" within the Antiquities Act encompasses the submerged lands of the ocean floor, citing Supreme Court precent including Alaska v.
+United States.

 On June 24, 2016, Obama designated the Stonewall Inn and surrounding areas in Greenwich Village, New York as the Stonewall National Monument, the first national monument commemorating the movement for LGBT rights in the United States.
 Obama's establishments included several others recognizing civil rights history, including the César E. Chávez, Belmont–Paul Women's Equality, Freedom Riders, and Birmingham Civil Rights National Monuments.

 In December 2017, President Donald Trump substantially reduced the sizes of Bears Ears and Grand Staircase–Escalante National Monuments, removing protections on about 2.8 million acres of land where mining could resume.
 Three lawsuits challenged the legality of this action in federal court, and in October 2021, President Joe Biden reversed the changes.
 The restoration of the monuments has been challenged in court in an attempt to attack the Antiquities Act.

 President Biden's proclamations establishing and expanding monuments often incorporated consultation with Native American tribes for management and planning.